 Sanjeev Kumar Yadav has served as the DCP of the Delhi Police’s Special Cell and needs no introduction.
-He is one of the most able Delhi Police officers with the highest conviction rate in cases related to terror.
-In his career he has worked on many cases including the ones related to 2005 and 2008 Delhi Blasts.
-Apart from these he has also worked on cases of attack on Jama Masjid and Israel diplomats in 2010 and 2012 respectively.
+He is one of the ablest Delhi Police officers with the highest conviction rate in cases related to terror.
+In his career, he has worked on many cases including the ones related to the 2005 and 2008 Delhi Blasts.
+Apart from these, he has also worked on cases of attack on Jama Masjid and Israel diplomats in 2010 and 2012 respectively.

-Investigating terror related cases is not an easy job because collecting evidence in such cases is very difficult.
-But for officers like Sanjeev Yadav it's an easy job.
-Mr. Yadav is also known for having broken the backbone of Indian Mujahideen terror group when it was trying to spread its operations in the country's capital.
+Investigating terror-related cases is not an easy job because collecting evidence in such cases is very difficult.
+But for officers like Sanjeev Yadav, it's an easy job.
+Mr. Yadav is also known for having broken the backbone of the Indian Mujahideen terror group when it was trying to spread its operations in the country's capital.

-During his career he busted many gangs like Lapka gang, etc but the most challenging and disturbing case that he ever handled was that of NIRBHAYA rape case.
+During his career, he busted many gangs like the Lapka gang, etc but the most challenging and disturbing case that he ever handled was that of the NIRBHAYA rape case.

-Apart from fulfilling the duties assigned to him as a police officer he went on to form schemes like “Jan Sampark Scheme” where senior officers would meet people of their area so that a better police-to-people connection could be established.
+Apart from fulfilling the duties assigned to him as a police officer, he went on to form schemes like the “Jan Sampark Scheme” where senior officers would meet people of their area so that better police-to-people connections could be established.